 Do other people use Public App?

 Yes.
 It is a very popular app with more than 1 million users.
-It also has been around longer than any other investment app and has an excellent reputation among industry leaders, including the venture capital firms that fund it.
+It has been around longer than any other investment app and has an excellent reputation among industry leaders, including the venture capital firms that fund it.

 Related Reviews